How Much Does a Mommy Makeover Cost?

 Look for a strong track record of good patient reviews and an extensive before and after photo gallery, too.

-While their surgeon’s fee will be higher than someone with less experience, choosing a board-certified plastic surgeon can help reduce your risk of complications and the possible need for revision surgery.
+Their surgeon’s fee will be higher than someone with less experience, but choosing a board-certified plastic surgeon can help reduce your risk of complications—and the possibility of expensive revision surgery.

 4. Where you have your surgery